xdk2mam/xdk2mam/usb-scdard/README.md

 ACOUSTIC=YES
 ```

-Save the values, extract the micro SD card and carefully insert it into the XDK SD slot (contacts up).
+Save the values, extract the micro SD card and carefully insert it into the XDK110 MicroSD slot (contacts up).
 Turn on the XDK and you are good to go!
 If everything went fine you should see data on your console.